tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 the value is the same concatenated `KeyConfig` structures encoded in Base64 {{!BASE64=RFC4648}}.

-The meaning of the "oblivious-configs" parameter depends on the scheme of the SVCB record.
+The meaning of the "ohttp-configs" parameter depends on the scheme of the SVCB record.
 This document defines the interpretation for the "https" {{SVCB}} and "dns" {{!DNS-SVCB=I-D.draft-ietf-add-svcb-dns}}
 schemes.
 Other schemes that want to use this parameter MUST define the interpretation and meaning of the configuration.

+The "ohttp-path" SvcParamKey {{iana}} is used to convey the URI path of the oblivious target to which oblivious HTTP requests can sent.
+In both wire format and presentation format, this is a UTF-8 encoded string that contains the path segment of a URI.
+If this path parameter is not present, oblivious requests can be made to the root "/" path.

 ## Use in HTTPS service records

-For the "https" scheme, which uses the HTTPS RR type instead of SVCB, the presence of the "oblivious-configs" parameter means that the service being described is an Oblivious HTTP service that uses the default "message/bhttp" media type {{OHTTP}}
+For the "https" scheme, which uses the HTTPS RR type instead of SVCB, the presence of the "ohttp-configs" parameter means that the service being described is an Oblivious HTTP service that uses the default "message/bhttp" media type {{OHTTP}}
 {{!BINARY-HTTP=I-D.draft-ietf-httpbis-binary-message}}.

-When present in an HTTPS record, the "oblivious-configs" MUST be included in the mandatory parameter list, to ensure that implementations that do not understand the key do not interpret this service as a generic HTTP service.
+When present in an HTTPS record, the "ohttp-configs" MUST be included in the mandatory parameter list, to ensure that implementations that do not understand the key do not interpret this service as a generic HTTP service.

-Clients MUST validate that they can parse the value of "oblivious-configs" as a valid key configuration before attempting to use the service.
+Clients MUST validate that they can parse the value of "ohttp-configs" as a valid key configuration before attempting to use the service.

 ## Use in DNS server SVCB records

-For the "dns" scheme, as defined in {{DNS-SVCB}}, the presence of the "oblivious-configs" parameter means that the DNS server being described is an Oblivious DNS over HTTP (DoH) service.
+For the "dns" scheme, as defined in {{DNS-SVCB}}, the presence of the "ohttp-configs" parameter means that the DNS server being described is an Oblivious DNS over HTTP (DoH) service.
 The default media type expected for use in Oblivious HTTP to DNS resolvers is "application/dns-message" {{!DOH=RFC8484}}.

-The "oblivious-configs" parameter is only defined for use with DoH, so the "alpn" SvcParamKey MUST indicate support for a version of HTTP and the "dohpath" SvcParamKey MUST be present.
-The "oblivious-configs" MUST also be included in the mandatory parameter list, to ensure that implementations that do not understand the key do not interpret this service as a generic DoH service.
+The "ohttp-configs" parameter is only defined for use with DoH, so the "alpn" SvcParamKey MUST indicate support for a version of HTTP and the "dohpath" SvcParamKey MUST be present.
+The "ohttp-configs" MUST also be included in the mandatory parameter list, to ensure that implementations that do not understand the key do not interpret this service as a generic DoH service.

-Clients MUST validate that they can parse the value of "oblivious-configs" as a valid key configuration before attempting to use the service.
+Clients MUST validate that they can parse the value of "ohttp-configs" as a valid key configuration before attempting to use the service.

 ### Interactions with DDR {#ddr}